Scholarship: A funding-in-aid to the student by Government, College/University or Organization is called Scholarship.

 The next scholarship we will discuss is the Scholarship of engagement.
 The late Ernest Boyer defines the scholarship of engagement as “connecting the resources of the university to the most pressing social and civic problems, to children, schools, teachers….”.

 Proposal of the four-dimensional scholarship award declared by an educational national leader named Boyer: discovery, integration, application, and teaching.
 The scholarship of engagement was added to the list later on.

 - The scholarship of integration refers to the search for new knowledge

 - The scholarship of integration refers to networking across disciplines and thus the advancement of knowledge

-- The scholarship of application refers to the application of this knowledge to social problems and testing new theories
+- The scholarship of the application refers to the application of this knowledge to social problems and testing new theories

 - The scholarship of teaching refers to the transformations and extension of knowledge